pabloelt/pabloelt.github.io/content/project/project1/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>KPI 1:</text> We calculate the rental price as the price paid per night in euros based on the data registered by Airbnb
 * <text style='color: #BBDEFC; font-weight: normal;'>KPI 2:</text> We calculate the occupancy rate as the number of days per year that the property is rented in percentage.
-* <text style='color: #BBDEFC; font-weight: normal;'>KPI 3:</text> of a property by multiplying the number of square meters by the average price per square meter in the area where the property is located.
-Additionally, we will apply a 25% discount to the official price, assuming that our purchasing team can negotiate that.
+* <text style='color: #BBDEFC; font-weight: normal;'>KPI 3:</text> We calculate the purchase price of a property by multiplying the number of square meters by the average price per square meter in the area where the property is located.
+Additionally, we apply a 25% discount to the official price, assuming that our purchasing team can negotiate that.

 ### Entities and Data
 {style="color: #BBDEFC; font-weight: normal"}

 The real data used in this project is collected from [Airbnb](https://insideairbnb.com/get-the-data/) and [Idealista](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/) platforms.
 The most relevant entities from which we can obtain data are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Properties:</text> Location, rental price, room type, reviews, minimun/maximum nights, number of bedrooms, number of beds, …
+* <text style='color: #BBDEFC; font-weight: normal;'>Properties:</text> Location, rental price, room type, reviews, minimun/maximum nights, number of bedrooms, beds, …
 * <text style='color: #BBDEFC; font-weight: normal;'>Hosts:</text> Name, id, url, location, verifications, …
 * <text style='color: #BBDEFC; font-weight: normal;'>Districts:</text> Neighborhood, district, …

 ---

-## Project Design
-{style="color: #BBDEFC"}

-Este es el primer projecto de Business Analitics sobre la optimización del mercado inmobiliario en Madrid (España).
-Este es el primer projecto de Business Analitics sobre la optimización del mercado inmobiliario en Madrid (España).

----

 ## Data Quality
 {style="color: #BBDEFC"}

-Este es el primer projecto de Business Analitics sobre la optimización del mercado inmobiliario en Madrid (España).
-Este es el primer projecto de Business Analitics sobre la optimización del mercado inmobiliario en Madrid (España).
+In this stage of the project, general data quality correction processes have been applied, such as:

+* Data renaming.
+* Type correction.
+* Proper selection of the most relevant data for the project.
+* Analysis of nulls and duplicated registers.
+* Analysis of numerical and categorical variables.
+* Imputation of nulls through a crosstab analysis.

+The entire process can be consulted in detail [here](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation/blob/main/Notebooks/03_Creacion%20del%20datamart%20analitico.ipynb).

 ---